 REasons for Geographic And Racial Differences in Stroke (REGARDS) (Virginia Howard, co-PI)

-We are collaborating with the Department of Biostatistics and the Center for Health Promotion Survey Research Unit on a national, population-based longitudinal study of African-Americans and whites to determine risk factors that will help explain the excess stroke mortality in the Southeastern United States and among African-Americans across the entire US.
+We are collaborating with the Department of Biostatistics and the Center for the Study of Community Health Survey Research Unit and the Center for Health Promotion Survey Research Unit on a national, population-based longitudinal study of African-Americans and whites to determine risk factors that will help explain the excess stroke mortality in the Southeastern United States and among African-Americans across the entire US.